Discovery Mast Climb

 DISCOVERY POINT

-Visit the historic Hope Cross at Discovery Point; built in 1922 by Shackleton’s Quest crewmates following his untimely passing.
+Visit the historic Hope Cross at Discovery Point, built in 1922 by Shackleton’s Quest crewmates following his untimely passing.

 On the left half of the image, blue gradient.
 On the right, a suspended model of Earth, with a layered wooden backdrop.